imbforge/NGSpipe2go/pipelines/RNAseq/README.md

 ### Pipeline parameter settings
 - targets.txt: tab-separated txt-file giving information about the analysed samples.
-The following columns are required
+The following columns are required, but any number of additional columns can be added, for e.g. time point, sex, treatment, clone.
   - sample: sample identifier for use in plots and and tables
   - file: read counts file name (a unique sub-string of the file name is sufficient, this sub-string is grepped against the count file names produced by the pipeline)
   - group: variable for sample grouping (e.g. by condition)
   - replicate: replicate number of samples belonging to the same group
+- contrasts.txt: tab-separated txt-file with information about the samples to be compared.
+The following columns are required
+  - contrast.name: an identifier/name for the groups you want to compare
-- contrasts.txt: indicate intended group comparisons for differential expression analysis, e.g. *KOvsWT=(KO-WT)* if targets.txt contains the groups *KO* and *WT*.
-Give 1 contrast per line.
+  - contrast: indicate intended group comparisons for differential expression analysis; the group names must be defined in the targets.txt file.
+E.g. *(KO-WT)* if targets.txt contains the groups *KO* and *WT*.
+  - mmatrix: the design formula which needs to be used to perform the differential analysis.
+More than one formala maybe given in multiple lines of this file.
+E.g. *~group* is sufficient if you do not need to correct for additional factors.
+If you need to additionally correct for, say, sex information *~group+sex* should be used.
+The values you use in the design formula must be defined in the targets.txt file; in this case *sex* information should be present in the targets.txt file.
 - essential.vars.groovy: essential parameter describing the experiment including:
   - ESSENTIAL_PROJECT: your project folder name
   - ESSENTIAL_STAR_REF: path to STAR indexed reference genome